slugbyte/lackluster.nvim/CONTRIBUTING.md

 ## Spellcheck
 I'm super dyslexic, and do my best with spellcheck, but that only works so well.
-So if you find a spelling error free to open a PR :)
+So if you find a spelling error free to directly open a PR, no need to create an issue first :)

 ## Suggestions, Feature Request, General Input
 If you have some input or a feature request, please open a discussion issue before opening a PR.
 I'm open to new Ideas I just want chat about them first.

-## Adding Plugin Support
-If you want to add support for a plugin open a ticket with the `enhancement` label to let myself and potentially others know what you are working on.
-We can also use that as a discussion thread for what colors best suite the lackluster aesthetic.

-When you open a PR with your plugin implementation please include some screenshots and an example configuration for the plugin you implemented.
-I will test your PR and potentially make some changes to your color choices before I merge.
+## Contributing New Features Process
+1) Open A `Contribution Proposal` ticket an let me know what you want to work on :)
+2) Get an Approval
+3) Make your feature and open a Pull Request
+4) Get a review, and potentially be asked for a few changes
+5) Get merged!!!

 Your the best!
 Thanks so much for contributing!

+#### What To Put In your feature Pull Request?
+A description of you feature, and a screenshot of what it looks like on your machine.

+If you are adding support for a new plugin/extra tool, please add a code block containing the your configuration for that plugin/tool so that I can test it out easier :)

 ## TODO / GREAT FIRST ISSUE
 I plan on slowly adding support for the following tools, and would love help if anyone is